Clean Eating Strawberry Chia Seed Spread Recipe

-This Clean Eating Strawberry Chia Seed Spread was supposed to be jam.
+This Strawberry Chia Seed Jam was supposed to be a regular jam.

 A reader emailed me and asked me if I had ever made jam using chia seeds.
-The theory being that the gel from the seeds would thicken the jam.
+The theory is that the gel from the seeds would thicken the jam.

 Clean Eating Strawberry Chia Seed Spread Recipe shown in a clear glass jar filled nearly to the top with the bright red strawberry spread.